 Improve model performance by automatically tuning hyperparameters, generating and selecting features and models, and addressing data set imbalances with cost matrices.

 Model behavior of complex systems with multiple predictors or response variables choosing from many linear and nonlinear regression algorithms.
 Fit multilevel or hierarchical, linear, nonlinear, and generalized linear mixed-effects models with nested and/or crossed random effects to perform longitudinal or panel analyses, repeated measures, and growth modeling.

-Generate an accurate fit without specifying a model that describes the relationship between predictors and response using SVMs, random forests, Gaussian processes, and Gaussian kernels.
+Generate an accurate fit without specifying a model that describes the relationship between predictors and response using SVMs, random forests, shallow neural networks, Gaussian processes, and Gaussian kernels.